Antoniano1963/AHD-Agent/README.md

-## Results
+## 📊 Results

-We evaluate AHD Agent across eight settings spanning constructive heuristics, ant-colony-optimization heuristics, held-out combinatorial domains, and cost-aware Bayesian optimization.
+We evaluate AHD Agent across different settings, including constructive heuristics, ant-colony-optimization heuristics, held-out combinatorial domains, and cost-aware Bayesian optimization.

 ### Efficient Design-Time Convergence

-On RL training domains, the agent reaches competitive or superior gaps with only about **11-15 evaluator calls** in the short setting.
+On RL training domains, the agent reaches competitive or superior gaps with only about **11–15 evaluator calls** in the short setting.
 The design-time convergence curves show that AHD Agent improves quickly under limited evaluation budgets and continues to benefit when the budget is expanded.

 <p align="center">
   <a href="figure/training_curves.png">